iambibhas/iambibhas.github.com/_posts/2013-09-08-moments-from-pycon-india-2013.md

 tags: ["pyconindia2013"]
 permalink: /blog/moments-from-pycon-india-2013/
 ---
 And just like that, PyCon India 2013 is over.
 A lot of hard work and dedications comes to an end for another year.
-Yet extremely happy because all thoe hard works yielded really awesome feedback.
+Yet extremely happy because all those hard works yielded really awesome feedback.
 People have enjoyed those 3 days.
 That's all we needed to make sure would happen. :)

 I reached B'lore on 28th, changed from the original plan of going on 29th.
 I thought it'd better to reach with two days of time in hand so that I can help prepare for the event.